-See you on the slopes from 14 December
+See you on the slopes until 26 April

 LIVE

-Friday 22 November updated on 11-22-2024 at 8:06
+Monday 23 December updated on 12-23-2024 at 8:06

 Book your stay Buy yourski & pedestrian pass Find youritinerary

-The Quartier des Alpins in Bourg Saint Maurice hosted the Blue Devils of the 7th Battalion of Alpine Hunters (BCA) until 2012.
-This place of memory allows you to discover the Haute Tarentaise valley and the defence works built to protect and control the communication routes to Italy.
-An opportunity to discover the local military past with its organization, the construction of fortifications, the battles and the men who gave their lives for our freedom and peace.
+The Quartier des Alpins in Bourg-Saint-Maurice hosted the Diables Bleus of the 7th Battalion of Alpine Hunters (BCA) until 2012.
+This memorial site offers an opportunity to discover the Haute Tarentaise valley and the defensive structures built to protect and control communication routes to Italy.
+It provides a chance to explore the local military history, including its organization, the construction of fortifications, the battles, and the men who gave their lives for our freedom and peace.

 « I am Delphin, a customs officer posted to the Petit Saint-Bernard Pass since May 1910.
 Last winter my colleague Victor, who comes from Briançon, introduced me to a great invention: skis!
 They consist of two wooden planks that make it easy to slide and move across the snow.
 With our Italian colleagues, we even have fun racing and jumping.»